Marcocholla01/Expense-tracker/README.md

 - **"Failed to fetch expenses"**: Ensure the database is running and the connection details in the `.env` file are correct.
 - **"Error removing transaction"**: Verify that the transaction ID is correct and that the transaction exists in the database.

-For further assistance or to report issues, please contact the project maintainer or refer to the project's issue tracker.
+For further assistance or to report issues, please contact [me](mailto:marcochollapaul01@gmail.com) or refer to the project's issue tracker.

 ---